Steve Peacocke: Career

-2019 saw Peacocke star alongside Kat Stewart and Hugh Sheridan in Network Ten's drama series Five Bedrooms, which focuses on five people who buy a house together after meeting at a wedding.
+Peacocke began starring alongside Kat Stewart and Hugh Sheridan in Network Ten's 2019 drama series Five Bedrooms, which focuses on five people who buy a house together after meeting at a wedding.
 The series was renewed for a second season, which began airing in August 2021, after a production delay due to the COVID-19 pandemic.
 After starring in war film Danger Close: The Battle of Long Tan, Peacocke joined the cast of comedy drama Squinters for its second season, and appeared in the drama Les Norton.

 Peacocke starred in the Nine Network miniseries Informer 3838 as Detective Paul Dale, who heads up the Victorian Police drug squad, until he is wrongfully arrested and imprisoned.
 Peacocke plays flight nurse Pete Emerson in the 2021 drama series RFDS: Royal Flying Doctor Service.
 He carried out his own research to prepare for the role, including talking with people who worked with the Flying Doctor Service and training with a nurse.
 Peacocke also stars in the ABC drama series The Newsreader, which is set in a 1986 television newsroom.
 For his performance as sports reporter Rob Rickards, Peacocke earned an AACTA Award nomination for Best Guest or Supporting Actor in a Television Drama.

 In February 2023, it was announced that Peacocke had joined the cast of Nine's crime drama Human Error, alongside Leeanna Walsman and Rahel Romahn.
 Production on the six-part series began that same month in Melbourne.
 Peacocke plays Detective Dylan Mackenzie.
+He also appears in the 2024 ANZAC war epic film Before Dawn.

+On 24 August 2025, Home and Away producers confirmed that Peacocke and Bonnie Sveen, who played his on-screen partner Ricky Sharpe, would be returning for a guest stint in 2026, as part of a storyline revisiting their characters 10 years later.
+Scenes will be filmed across Western Australia in October.
+Peacocke made a guest appearance in the third season of NCIS: Sydney.

 Personal life

-Peacocke has been in a relationship with actress Bridgette Sneddon since 2005.
-The couple met at the University of Western Sydney.
-The couple announced their engagement on 7 March 2014 and married on the 24 December 2014 in a private ceremony.
+Peacocke is a private man and has been dating Bridgette Sneddon since 2005.
+The couple met at the University of Western Sydney and announced their engagement on 7 March 2014 and married the same year in a private ceremony.
+In 2023, it was revealed that the couple have a daughter.